 - Data governance challenge.
 Data governance is often the most challenging aspect of a DaaS program due to the high degree of coordination required to gain consensus among multiple stakeholders on major governance issues.
 This is impacted by several items including local data laws (e.g. if the data must be encrypted), the support of data quality assurance, security and privacy compliance, data classification, information lifecycle, and auditing features that a DaaS system can support.
 Anyone considering a DaaS program should be aware that data governance is a critical success factor to the long-term growth and sustainability of data services across the organisation.

 As a relatively new business model for the water sector, there is limited, public information on the impact of DaaS on utility operations.
-However, there are several successful water and wastewater applications, with utilities outsourcing the operation and maintenance (O&M) of different services to outside private companies, such as for smart metering, leak detection, water quality monitoring, combined sewage overflow (CSO) monitoring, or industrial pollution detection.
+However, there are several successful water and wastewater applications, with utilities outsourcing the operation and maintenance (O&M) of different services to outside private companies, such as for smart metering, leak detection, water quality monitoring, combined sewage overflow (CSO) monitoring, industrial pollution detection, or total systems operations.

 In different cases, a utility may choose to purchase the equipment themselves (e.g. flow sensors, level sensors, remote stations), rent the equipment, or only pay for the data they wish to receive.
 The expected outputs can range from acquiring only the data itself, a summary report, or predictive analytics.